nicholasdille/container-slides/100_monitoring/prometheus/grafana.md

 Quick intro to UI [](http://grafana.inmylab.de)

-Graph for pod memory

-Graph for pod CPU (usage)
+Graph for pod memory and CPU (usage)

 Graph for node memory

 Count running pods

+Add variable for namespace and pod name